 What is the worst job you ever had and what did that teach you?

-I cleaned toilets during my freshman year of college.
+Mario Schulzke: I cleaned toilets during my freshman year of college.
 Actually, I cleaned an entire 11-story dorm worth of toilets starting at 5:00 am every Saturday and Sunday morning.
-I actually didn’t mind the cleaning part (BTW, girls bathrooms are way dirtier than guys bathrooms), but it sucked to never have a real weekend.
+I actually didn’t mind the cleaning part, but it sucked to never have a real weekend.
 I learned to appreciate weekends.

 Don’t just sit in front of a computer or TV all weekend.
 Go do something fun, meet some interesting people or just spend a day reading books.